dduan/NetTime/README.md

 ## Caution

-*DO NOT USE* NetTime's data types as direct source for time displayed to end users.
+**Do not use** NetTime's data types as direct source for time displayed to end users.
 Use something like `Foundation.DateFormatter` and follow best practices.
 Never assume you know enough about timezones and/or calendars to format date string!